EOA-Blockchain-Labs/ethereumonarm/docs/quick-guide/download-and-install.rst

 ``SHA256 149cb9b020d1c49fcf75c00449c74c6f38364df1700534b5e87f970080597d87``

+By running:

+.. prompt:: bash $

+  md5sum image

 Flash
 -----

-Insert the microSD in your Desktop / Laptop and download the file.
+Insert the microSD in your Desktop / Laptop and flash the image.

 .. note::
   If you are not comfortable with command line or if you are